 2. Team events

-P-yellow and P-red cards are awarded to each team separately, starting with a P-yellow card and followed by two P-red cards.
-The P-black card is awarded to the fencer.
+P-yellow and P-red cards are awarded to the two teams simultaneously, starting with a P-yellow card and followed by a P-red card.
+The P-black card is awarded as described in 2c below.